-Though Anthony Molina, a St. Francis High School graduate and area resident, feels honored and is thankful to his colleagues, family and, of course, the academy, tweeting out his acceptance speech instead of gracing a stage to warm applause was, well, a little weird, he joked.
+Though Anthony Molina, a La Crescenta resident, feels honored and is thankful to his colleagues, family and, of course, the academy, tweeting out his acceptance speech instead of gracing a stage to warm applause was, well, a little weird, he joked.

 “It was a pretty surreal moment to top off what has been a crazy, strange year,” said Molina, who, after much pacing at his home office during the online ceremony, realized he had won outstanding editor for an animated program, which was also the first time in Emmy history the category existed.
 “It is kind of funny to say that my very first Emmy was through a tweet.”

-Molina, who has worked at Disney for a decade, won at the 47th Daytime Emmy Awards for an episode from “Disney Mickey Mouse” — a series that incorporates vintage animation and humor into contemporary settings — called “Carried Away,” which featured the final recording by the late Russi Taylor, who voiced Minnie Mouse for 30 years.
+Molina, who has worked at Disney for a decade, won at the 47th Daytime Emmy Awards for an episode from “Disney Mickey Mouse” — a series that incorporates vintage animation and humor into contemporary settings — called “Carried Away,” which featured the final recording by the late Russi Taylor, a longtime Glendale resident who voiced Minnie Mouse for 30 years.

 Editing the episode was a bittersweet honor, said Molina, since the story revolves around Minnie singing a love song to Mickey Mouse as they romantically paddle a boat.
 With her eyes closed, Minnie pours her heart out to Mickey over a ukulele in a languid setting that quickly gives way to a high-speed adventure as Mickey frantically steers to save them from a series of nail-biting perils, including waterfall precipices, piranhas and a wood chipper.

-The long song is especially poignant, Molina said, because Taylor was married to Wayne Allwine, who gave voice to Wayne Allwine for more than three decades.
-The two fell in love while speaking the iconic cartoon figures’ lines.
-Russi Taylor passed away a year ago.
+The ballad is especially poignant, Molina said, because Taylor was married to Wayne Allwine, who gave voice to Mickey for more than three decades.
+The two fell in love while voicing the iconic cartoon figures’ lines.
+Allwine died in 2009; Taylor passed away a year ago.

 “The episode is really a love song, one that Minnie sings to Mickey about how they will always end up together,” Molina said, noting that he gave Taylor a shoutout in his acceptance tweet, saying, “This one’s for Russi!”

-He will always remember her last recording, he said, adding the entire team came together once more for a wrap.
+He said he will always remember her last recording, adding the entire team came together once more for a wrap.
 Over the years, he noted, the animation team has come to feel like a family.
 But Taylor will always live on in Minnie Mouse: “She sounds exactly the same as Minnie in person.
 She truly is Minnie Mouse when you’re talking to her.”